blackholeinfiverse125-cmd/Final_nicai-intelligence-engine/REVIEW_PACKET.md

 }
 ```

-This simulates the downstream intelligence decision system.
+This layer simulates the downstream intelligence decision system.

 ---

-## 6. Final Pipeline Response Structure
+# 6. Final Pipeline Response Structure

-The API returns a multi-layer structured response.
+The API returns a structured multi-layer response.

 ```json
 {